Why be a Politician when you can be a Metal Trader?

 And the rise of the factory’s fall’

-Later that evening at dinner, I was sitting opposite Benazir and sandwiched between Jeremy and Marion.
+Later that evening at dinner, I was sitting opposite Benazir, and sandwiched between Jeremy and his wife, Marion.
 Jeremy had just returned from meeting Mrs Gandhi in India whose state of emergency was in full swing.
 I remember Thorpe referring colourfully to the ‘madness in Mrs Gandhi’s eyes’.
 But in those days India and Pakistan were talking to each other, and perhaps Jeremy was just saying what Benazir wanted to hear.
 Later that evening, having drinks in the Union rooms, Benazir received a telegram from her father, Zulfikar Ali Bhutto, who was still Prime Minister of Pakistan, and had attended Christ Church to study law in his youth.
 It was a message from a proud Dad to his adoring daughter, congratulating her on her Presidency of the Union, a success he had not achieved in his time at Oxford.
 A year after that evening Bhutto was deposed by the man he had previously appointed as his Chief of Army Staff, President Zia-Ul-Haq, and in 1979 sentenced to death.

 In later life I watched and occasionally read about Benazir’s career from afar; her mistaken choices of husband and political friends, but also her bravery as the first female leader of a Muslim Country, Prime Minister twice between 1988-90 and 1993-96.
 I followed from a distance her 2007 trip back to Pakistan for her final campaign which ended in assassination.